Tips for making the easiest possible transfers across the city centre when travelling between Euston and the other major stations in central London.

 The main entrance to Euston Square station is on the other side of Euston Road and it houses a lift (elevator) down to the westbound platform.

-From there any westbound Circle or Hammersmith and City line train will go to Paddington; the train will be heading to Hammersmith, avoid boarding a Metropolitan train - as it won't look any different.
+From there any westbound Circle or Hammersmith and City line train will go to Paddington; the train will be heading to Hammersmith, avoid boarding a Metropolitan train - particularly as it won't look any different.

 Though the Underground station at Paddington used by the Circle or Hammersmith and City lines is some distance from the main concourse, where most of the station facilities at Paddington are located.